Multistate Employer: Federal

 - Multistate employers need to be aware of state law variations in how to handle employee surveillance, access to employees' online social media accounts, employment background and credit checks and drug testing.
 See Employee Privacy.

-- Many states have enacted their own statutes providing for family and medical leave, posing a compliance challenge for multistate employers.
+- Many states have enacted their own laws providing for family and medical leave, posing a compliance challenge for multistate employers.
 See Leaves of Absence Policies and Practices.

 - At the end of the employment relationship, a multistate employer should be aware of a variety of issues relating to the payment of final wages, communicating the termination decision, document retention and other federal or state law requirements.
 See Post-Employment Relationship.